ajstyle007/PyTorch/README.md

 - Applying optimization techniques and backpropagation
 - Exploring advanced topics like CNNs, RNNs, and transfer learning

 This repo serves as a personal learning journey through PyTorch and deep learning.
-Feel free to
+Feel free to explore and contribute!